kimbuttowskii/RogueEye/README.md

 ![Python](https://img.shields.io/badge/Python-3.x-blue)
 ![Platform](https://img.shields.io/badge/Platform-Windows-0078D6)

-**RogueEye** is a cybersecurity tool designed to detect Rogue Access Points (APs) in your vicinity.
+**RogueEye** is a cybersecurity tool designed to detect Rogue Access Points (APs) in your surrounding.
 Built for the Final Year Project (FYP), it provides a real-time "Cyberpunk-style" dashboard to monitor WiFi threats.

 ## 🚀 Features